Skip to content

 Shadi Salehian

-Why I joined: The research done in TEEL overlaps with my research interests.
-To delineate, during my master’s studies, I used to work on Renewable Energy Systems and aim to explore more.
-In addition, I have a predilection for modeling and simulation of heat transfer and fluid flows in energy conversion systems.
-I seek to acquire further computational and experimental skills to contribute to fuel cell optimization in terms of thermal management.
-Most notably, it is a privilege to assimilate the fuel cell technology and promote my capabilities under the supervision of Professor Chuang.
+Why I joined : The research conducted at TEEL aligns closely with my interests.
+During my master’s studies, I focused on Renewable Energy Systems and aspire to delve deeper into this field.
+Additionally, I have a strong interest in the modeling and simulation of electrochemistry and heat transfer in electrochemical cells.
+I am eager to acquire further computational and experimental skills to contribute to the optimization of fuel cells and electrolysis cells.
+It would be a privilege to advance my understanding of electrochemical technology and enhance my capabilities under the supervision of Professor Chuang.

 Future Goals: No renewable energy-based technology is impeccable and fuel cell technology is not an exception.
 My goal is to minimize the challenges of Fuel Cell commercialization, affordability, scalability, and optimization.